 Research Agenda

 My research agenda centers around how American political elites, such as candidates for office or interest groups, publicly communicate, with a focus on their use of new technologies like social media.
 I also study fundraising by political campaigns.
-My work has been published at PS: Political Science & Politics, the Journal of Law & Courts, the Journal of Women, Politics, & Policy, and the Journal of Quantitative Description.
+My work has been published at Electoral Studies, PS: Political Science & Politics, the Journal of Law & Courts, the Journal of Women, Politics, & Policy, and the Journal of Quantitative Description.

 Most of my research examines political communication by political elites and its effects.
 In my book project, Tweeting For Your Audience (working title), I use tweets and and friends and followers data for all US House candidates from 2018-2022 to show that campaigns are able to reach multiple audiences simultaneously on Twitter/X (national partisans, the media, interest groups, and each other).
 Through their use of Twitter/X, the campaigns benefit on-platform from greater engagement and building relationships with their audiences and off-platform through campaign contributions.